kstenschke/doShell/README.md

 3. Make it concise:
    1. Commands should be as short as possible, but as self-explanatory as possible
-   2. To avoid 50% of doShell scripts being ``sleep`` commands, automation commands include a plausible minimum delay.
+   2. To avoid 50% of doShell scripts being ``sleep`` commands, automation commands imply a plausible successive minimum delay
 5. Don't reinvent the wheel:
    1. Reuse existing tools  (shell script, xdotool / apple script, ...)
    2. While there is no dedicated editor, linter or syntax highlightning